 Yoga Teacher Certification Program

 We are happy to announce that Dance at Illinois will be offering a 200-hour yoga teacher certification program beginning in the fall of 2018.
 After completing five yoga-specific courses, as well as the required courses DANC 345: Dance Kinesiology and DANC 450: Teaching Workshop, you will be able to register with Yoga Alliance as a registered yoga teacher at the 200-hour level (RYT 200).

-Dance at Illinois maintains exchange programs with Taipei National University of the Arts in Taiwan, the Trinity Laban Conservatoire of Music and Dance in London, Coventry University in England, and the Jerusalem Academy of Music and Dance in Israel.
+Dance at Illinois maintains exchange programs with Taipei National University of the Arts in Taiwan and the Jerusalem Academy of Music and Dance in Israel.
 Through Illinois Abroad and Global Exchange our students have also traveled to France, Italy, and South Africa.
 We continue to build new partnerships with schools around the world to provide a global perspective on our art form and expand our students' possibilities for discovery and growth.

 "I am extremely fortunate to have performed multiple times over in Austria, Belgium, Canada, Estonia, France, Germany, Lebanon, the Netherlands, Norway, Portugal, Singapore, Switzerland, Turkey, and around America. . . .
 It has taken passion, hard work, and a lot of sacrifice—qualities I learned every Saturday rehearsing in the Nevada Studios from 10am to 5pm, wishing I could be a 'normal' college student.
 I'm exceedingly thankful that I was pushed beyond being normal."

 —Elisabeth Conner (BFA 2007), dancer and company manager for Nature Theatre of Oklahoma